 But someone may well say, "You have faith and I have works; show me your faith without the works, and I will show you my faith by my works."

 My faith in Christ must be expressed somehow and Jesus tells us that it is expressed or shown to be genuine in a variety of ways.

-- In Matthew 25:31-46 He says that when He return the disciples He will take to Heaven are those who fed the hungry, clothes the naked, visited the sick and imprisoned, not the ones who just believed that He was the Son of God but did nothing about it and listened to a bunch of sermons about it.
+- In Matthew 25:31-46, He says that when He returns, the disciples He will take to heaven are those who fed the hungry, clothed the naked, visited the sick and imprisoned, not the ones who only believed that He was the Son of God but did nothing about it except to listen to sermons about this basic truth.

 It is not that giving replaces faith or that much giving can pay for Jesus' sacrifice on our behalf, that is priceless.
 Giving is a barometer of our faith.
 It registers how strong or weak our faith really is because it measures our deeds not just our words.

 In the book of Acts we watch the explosive growth of the church in Jerusalem in the first century.
 Note that this growth was fueled by two main factors:

 - The preaching and miracles done by the Apostles.